-In 1984 Solomon migrated to the United States and settled in Pittsburgh Pennsylvania.
-Soon after he founded Solomon Steelpan Company, the first steelpan manufacturing company in the Unites States.
-SSC, built steelpans for individuals, schools and community programs throughout the country.
-Phil Solomon and Solomon Steelpan Company have made significant contributions to the development of steelpan education programs throughout the U.S. With outstanding programs in Pennsylvania, Florida, Illinois, Maryland, Michigan, Ohio, North Dakota and West Virginia.
+In 1984, Solomon migrated to the United States and settled in Pittsburgh, Pennsylvania.
+Soon after, he founded Solomon Steelpan Company, the first steelpan manufacturing company in the United States.
+SSC builds steelpans for individuals, schools and community programs throughout the country.
+Phil Solomon and SSC have made significant contributions to the development of steelpan education programs throughout the U.S., with outstanding programs located in Pennsylvania, Florida, Illinois, Maryland, Michigan, Ohio, North Dakota and West Virginia.

 Solomon’s most significant contribution to the steelpan is in the area of design and construction.
-His years of research and development have brought breakthroughs such as the GroovelessTM Method, The New Generation Series and a synchronized note placement system.
+His years of research and development have led to breakthroughs, such as the GroovelessTM Method, The New Generation Series and a synchronized note placement system.

-Solomon has also appeared on several television outlets performing or teaching about steelpan building and the tuning process.
-One of his most popular appearances was on the well known children’s show, Mister Rogers Neighborhood.
+Solomon has also appeared on several television outlets performing or teaching about the steelpan building and tuning process.
+One of his most notable appearances was on the well known children’s show, Mister Rogers Neighborhood.